-I first got a whiff of her penchant for an impeccably tailored bit of magic in June 2011, when Catherine visited Victoria Barracks wearing a navy Alexander McQueen coat.
+I first got a whiff of the Duchess of Cambridge’s penchant for an impeccably tailored bit of magic in June 2011, when Catherine visited Victoria Barracks wearing a navy Alexander McQueen coat.
 It fit her lithe body like a glove and commanded attention despite its subtle design.

 Ranking my favorite coats was a challenge, and it’s difficult not to go back and rearrange my decisions.
 There are those that didn’t make the cut, which will spark a lively debate on whether or not I am fit to speak about such things.

 Never mind all that.
 Let’s fight over coats.

 Meet the only woman who manages to make Crown Princess Mary look frumpy.
 Were we living in medieval times, war would be waged over who is the fairest of them all (Probably not.
 All the men would be too busy fighting over territories and titles.
 Ugh, France and England).

 27. Michael Kors swing coatThis was the first time we saw Catherine wear Michael Kors.
 Allison Williams recently attended his NYFW show, which – according to me – is almost like having HRH present.
 Almost.

 26. Reiss “Delaney” JacketIf Catherine were to start a coat line (she never would, because her name is not Sarah, Duchess of York), I would buy every single sodding item.

 A coat so magical it made an American think it was OK to touch.

 In June 2011, Catherine re-wore the same coat we first saw in August 2009, at the wedding of Nicholas van Cutsem and Alice Hadden-Patten.
 For both occasions, Her Royal Highness wore hats by Jane Corbett.

 This was the second-to-last engagement before Catherine had to announce her pregnancy early due to hyperemesis gravidarum.
 The wind was whipping, the crowds went bananas, and all the while Catherine’s coat belt kept calm.